Yashasvi-webmob/Match_fixture/README.md

 ## User
 * "/user", to enter user route
 #### POST
-* "/user/add-details", to add details of user
+* "/user/signup", to add details of user
 #### GET
 * "/user/list-details", to get details of all users
-* "/user/find-by-name", to get user details by name
+* "/user/find-by-id", to get user details by object id
 #### DELETE
 * "/user/delete-by-id", to delete user by object id
+#### UPDATE
+* "/user/update/:id", to update user by object id

 ## Team
 * "/team", to enter teams route